Tomev/qcflow/docs/source/llms/deployments/index.rst

 Client API
 ~~~~~~~~~~

-To use the ``MlflowDeploymentClient`` API, see the below examples for the available API methods:
+To use the ``QCFlowDeploymentClient`` API, see the below examples for the available API methods:

-1. Create an ``MlflowDeploymentClient``
+1. Create an ``QCFlowDeploymentClient``

     .. code-block:: python